Youssef Ksiyer

-Youssef Ksiyer is a comedian, content creator, and multimedia host from Casablanca, Morocco.
+Youssef Ksiyer (يوسف قصير; born December 27, 1983) is a comedian, content creator, and multimedia host from Casablanca, Morocco.
 He is passionate about writing, interpretation, and comedy, creating content in Arabic, French, and English.
 When performing, he highlights current news as well as environmental problems.

 Career

 In 2003, Ksiyer studied at Al Akhawayn University, and majored in Business Administration.
 He was the president of the drama club at the university.
 Shortly after graduating, he worked in Casablanca as a marketing manager at Yamaha.
 He spent three years working in Communication and Marketing.
 He then decided to shift to an artistic career and in 2007, he won the first prize of the best comedian, 2nd edition, in Casablanca.
 In 2011, his comedy style was noticed by Jamel Comedy Club in Marrakesh.
 In 2012, he then integrated the troupe in Paris.
 Later that year, he was invited by Hassan El Fad to perform in the opening of Marrakech du Rire.
 In an interview with Ya Biladi in 2017, he mentioned Dave Chappelle, Richard Pryor, and Chris Rock as sources of inspiration.

 He is currently the manager of JOOJ Media which is a Moroccan social media platform mostly active on Instagram.